091karan/lostground97.github.io/README.md

 I'm new to Javascripts and Google charts.
 So bugs are obvious.
 If you encounter any bug please raise an Issue.
 Hope you like it. :)

+You can access the site from : https://lostground97.github.io